jordan4ibanez/crafter-kotlin/README.md

 - Right now I'm in the middle of cleaning up this disaster.
 - I have taken a long break from Kotlin and JDK dev to focus on looking at other programming languages, it's going to take me a bit to get back into my flow.
+- Unit testing for some reason is broken with Gradle.
+You'll have to run it in IntelliJ.

 ## Current goals: